• Home

 Picture

 With the data published in Joe's paper, we can use Gaussian Mixture Model to classify planets into super-mercuries and normal planets.
 We can also use Hierarchical Bayesian Model to infer the frequency of each classification.
-More to come in the next few months.
+Our work can be found in our latest paper by Joe, me, and collaborators.

 Picture